nasa/Common-Metadata-Repository/resources/docs/markdown/0500-configuration.md

   data structure.
 * **Environment variables** - this is the recommended way to override configuration values in different deployment environments.
-Environment variables must be prefixed with `CMR_`.
+Environment variables must be prefixed with `CMR_`, `HTTPD_`, or `LOGGING_`.
   Variables names are split on underscores in the same way that system properties are split on the period character.
-As such, when executing `CMR_SOME_PROP_NAME=value lein run`, the configuration data will have the same nested data as show above,
-  namely: `{:cmr {:some {:prop {:name "value"}}}}`.
+As such, when executing `CMR_SOME_PROP_NAME=value lein run`, the configuration data will have the same nested data as show above, namely: `{:cmr {:some {:prop {:name "value"}}}}`.
   As with system property conifguration, environment variables that can be based as integers, are.

 ## Order of Precedence